 In the old days, business could survive without much marketing/communication efforts.
 If you put together a business team of good people, deliver strong service to clients, you might get by just fine on repeat business and client referrals.
 For many, those days are gone.
-Today software automation is critical for precise business processes with zero room of error.
+Today software automation (SaaS) is critical for a low cost solution to efficient business communications.
 While repeat business and referrals are still necessary to grow, they’re no longer enough to succeed.
-You need a business strategy that is versital in constantly changing communications (internal/external) environment to bring in a steady stream of growth to your organization.
+You need a versatile technical strategy in this constantly changing environment to bring in a steady stream of growth to your organization.

-If your own industry is the one you are trying to analyze, vision is often distorted by past patterns of success and the industry standards that have defined and diluted the competitive field.
-To an outsider who can dispassionately observe a particular industry, identifying the nontraditional players that may dominate the industry in the next decade can be done easier.
+If your own industry is the one you are trying to analyze, the vision is often distorted by past patterns of success.
 Having a clear and complete competitive field of vision enables you to anticipate the phase shifts and maximize your organization’s growth.
 Absence of a long term plan can lead to unexpected collapse.

-Today's customers are choosing products and companies that satisfy an even deeper connection needs for creativity, community, and idealism.
-Leading companies have realized they must make plans to reach these highly aware, technology-enabled customers, and that the old rules have lost its impact.
-Instead, you must create markets and the products & services with corporate cultures that inspire, include, and reflect their customers' values.
-Failure to communicate is the most common reason given for problems that develop in any organization from business, government and even personal relationships.
+Today's customers are choosing products and companies that satisfy an even deeper connection for creativity, community, and idealism.
+Leading companies have realized they must make plans to reach these highly aware, technology-enabled customers and that the old rules have lost its impact.
+Instead, you must create markets and the products & services within that inspire, include, and reflect their customers' values.
+Failure to communicate is the most common reason given for problems that develop in any organization, business, government and even personal relationships.